 |Title:||Director of Athletics|

 When David Currey was appointed Chapman University's Director of Athletics in 1990, the program had just nine intercollegiate athletic teams and competed at the NCAA Division II level.
-Soon after he took the reins the university began to shift gears and he was asked to oversee and support the program's transition to the Division III level.
+Soon after he took the reins the university began to shift gears and he was asked to oversee and support the program's transition to the Division III level, cementing a partnership between him and university President James Doti for over 25 years - the longest President-AD tenure in school history.

-Since the school's inter-division move in 1994 and the revival of football at Chapman ending a 62-year hiatus, the Panthers have grown to 19 intercollegiate athletic teams and eight club sports.
-And in 2011, Chapman accepted an invitation to become the ninth member of the prestigious Southern California Intercollegiate Athletic Conference (SCIAC).
+Since the school's inter-division move in 1994 and the revival of football at Chapman ending a 62-year hiatus, the Panthers have grown to 20 intercollegiate athletic teams and eight club sports.
+In 2011, Chapman accepted an invitation to become the ninth member of the prestigious Southern California Intercollegiate Athletic Conference (SCIAC).
 Including intramurals, an estimated one in four Chapman students participates in sports.

-Currey's leadership has thrust the Panthers into nation prominence as an athletics power.
-During his tenure, Chapman has won national championships in softball (1995) and baseball (2003), had the football and men's basketball teams ranked in the top-25 in the nation, and sent the school's 18 intercollegiate teams to the NCAA playoffs 83 times in the past 18 years.
-In 2011 under Currey’s guidance, Chapman became the ninth member of the Southern California Intercollegiate Athletic Conference (SCIAC) making the transition from a Division III Independent.
+Currey's leadership has thrust the Panthers into national prominence as an athletics power.
+During his tenure, Chapman has won national championships in softball (1995) and baseball (2003), had the football, volleyball, men's and women’s basketball teams ranked in the top-25 in the nation, and sent the school's 20 intercollegiate teams/individuals to the NCAA playoffs 90 times in the past 20 years.
+In 2014 under Currey’s guidance, Chapman earned its first two SCIAC championships in women's basketball (co-champs) and football.

 Currey came to Chapman after a stint as an assistant football coach at UCLA in 1989.
 Prior to that, he was the head football coach at Cincinnati from 1984-89.
 He made a name for himself in Southern California as the head coach of the Long Beach State ’49ers from 1977-84, winning a Pacific Coast Athletics Association championship in 1980.
 In 2010, Currey was inducted into the St. Bonaventure High School Hall of Fame for leading the Seraphs to a CIF championship in 1968.